NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 If the volumetric air flow rate at one speed level is higher than the flow rate allowed by the fan in the parent object, the flow rate will be set back to the fan flow rate.

-If <div img="image3736.txt">\({\rm{AirFlowScaleFactor}}\)</div> equals to unity, the loop air flow rate become the design flow rates of the original unit (after scaled by the rated total cooling capacity).
+If <span>${\rm{AirFlowScaleFactor}}$</span> equals to unity, the loop air flow rate become the design flow rates of the original unit (after scaled by the rated total cooling capacity).
 The Rated Volumetric Air Flow Rate is introduced here to correlate with the actual flow rate in the air loop, in case that these differ from the design specifications.
-Certainly, it is recommended that the Rated Volumetric Air Flow Rate is selected in the way that <div img="image3737.txt">\({\rm{AirFlowScaleFactor}}\)</div> is unity, so as to get more accurate results from the performance curves.
+Certainly, it is recommended that the Rated Volumetric Air Flow Rate is selected in the way that <span>${\rm{AirFlowScaleFactor}}$</span> is unity, so as to get more accurate results from the performance curves.

 If the condenser is evaporatively cooled, it is necessary to know the condenser air flow rate, so as to calculate the water evaporation rate.
 We will have fields for specifying the Reference Unit condenser volumetric air flow rates at individual speed levels, and these inputs are optional.
 If the condenser air flow rates are not inputted by the user, default values of condenser volumetric air flow rate as a function of the rated total cooling capacity will be used.
 Condenser air flow rates of the simulated unit are calculated as below,